open-telemetry/opentelemetry.io/content/en/docs/concepts/_index.md

 ---

-The Concepts section help you learn more about the data sources and components of the OpenTelemetry project in order to obtain a deeper understand of how OpenTelemetry works.
+The Concepts section help you learn more about the data sources and components of the OpenTelemetry project in order to obtain a deeper understanding of how OpenTelemetry works.